-Shi Yuan is the Legal Counsel of BCS Information Systems Pte.
+Shi Yuan, ACIS, is the Legal Counsel of BCS Information Systems Pte.
 Ltd., a systems integrator which possesses its own in-house suite of high speed, high volume precision clearing and payment systems for central and commercial banks, clearing houses, regulators, businesses and consumers in Singapore and across the globe.

 He was previously the General Counsel of Global Engineering Technology Pte.
 Ltd., an engineering company providing consultancy services in the oil and gas industry.
 He managed the legal team which was responsible for all legal matters of the Company in the Asia Pacific, Middle Eastern and CIS Regions.